threefoldtech/zosv2/docs/kubernetes/README.md

 ## Tfuser Install

 Tfuser is a developer oriented tool used to interact with node on devnet.
 Let's clone the repository and build the binary.
 Please make sure you are using a version of go(lang) that is 1.12 or higher.
 Some linux distributions still have 1.10 installed as the default version.

 ```
 $ git clone https://github.com/threefoldtech/zos
 $ cd tools
 $ make tfuser
 cd tfuser && go build -ldflags '-w -s -X github.com/threefoldtech/zos/pkg/version.Branch=fcvm -X github.com/threefoldtech/zos/pkg/version.Revision=c00740b8fbb75746cd02fb5614ccf57342b7a9f4 -X github.com/threefoldtech/zos/pkg/version.Dirty='
-$ cd tfuser
 $ ./tfuser --help
 ```